🔝

 Pillars

-My partner goes “So I looked up their Pillars…” whenever she meets someone.
-The Four Pillars of Destiny is an astrology widely active around the Far East.
-In the ancient days, people would depend on these letters to understand and, hopefully, predict their lives.
+The Four Pillars of Destiny is an astrology originated in ancient China.
+In the olden days, people would depend on these letters to understand and, hopefully, predict their lives.

 While being ancient, the Four Pillars still count.
 They’re brought up to resolve relationship issues.
 Birth rate bumps when it’s the year of Dragon, like this year.
 There are many other applications: Feng Shui, Gua, Qi Men Dun Jia, and so on.